The Bible says

 judgment it will all come out: how God tried to reach them, and all the

-opportunities they had to turn to God, and if they did or not.
-It will be
+opportunities they had to turn to God, and if they did or did not become true

 We do know a few things about Keturah.
 In verses thirty-two